srdja/raycaster-demo/README.md

   This will pull all the necessary dependencies.

 - After that, while still in the project root, run: `lein cljsbuild auto dev`.
 This will automatically recompile you clojure code to javascript whenever you make any changes to the source files.
-If the fails or run `lein cljsbuild clean` to clear all generated files first.
+If the build fails you can run `lein cljsbuild clean` to clear all generated files first.

 - Once you've done done all that, you can open the index file (`resources/public/index.html`) in you browser to see the changes.